mdc1314/OCRTOC_software_package/README.md

 ![](docs/logo.png)

 ## Overview
 This is the OCRTOC software package.
 The homepage for OCRTOC is: [www.ocrtoc.org](http://www.ocrtoc.org).
-A brief video introduction of the previous OCRTOC challenge is available on [Youtube](https://www.youtube.com/watch?v=9dlWUbPF2Cc&t=1s) and [BiliBili](https://www.bilibili.com/video/BV1MV411W7aa/).
+A brief video introduction, showcasing highlights from the previous OCRTOC challenge, is available on [Youtube](https://www.youtube.com/watch?v=9dlWUbPF2Cc&t=1s) and [BiliBili](https://www.bilibili.com/video/BV1MV411W7aa/).

 To take part in OCRTOC 2024, you need to develop your own solution using this software package.
 After uploading your solution to the competition platform, the performance of your solution will be evaluated.

 ## Set up Environment
-In order for your solution to be executable both on your local machine and our competition platform, we provide you a docker image with some pre-installed software.
+In order for your solution to be executable both on your local machine and our competition platform, we provide you with a docker image with some pre-installed software.
 You need to develop and test your solution within this docker image.
 To set up the environment, you can use the pre-built docker image.
 The following instructions provide more details.

 ### System Requirement
 - The software package must run on a computer with a NVIDIA GPU.